My Account

 Netherlands

-Rotterdam, yes, is a cool port city, trendy and hip and known for its art scene, a chic shopping city and, above all, it is famous for its modern architecture.
-And the contrasts: There are the historic buildings like the Witte Huis (from 1898) in Art Nouveau style, there are cube houses built on stilts (from 1984) and there are also the imposing skyscrapers.
+Rotterdam is a cool port city that is trendy, hip, and known for its art scene, chic shopping, and, above all, its modern architecture.
+And the contrasts: There are historic buildings like the Art Nouveau Witte Huis (from 1898), there are cube houses built on stilts (from 1984), and there are also imposing skyscrapers.
 Architects like Renzo Piano and Norman Foster have designed the spectacular (and renovated the historic) in a modern way.

 Amsterdam